A win for Romney in New Hampshire is absolute must

-MANCHESTER, N.H., Nov 18 For Mitt Romney, winning New Hampshire is an absolute must if he is to earn the Republican nomination to run for U.S. president in 2012.
+MANCHESTER, New Hampshire For Mitt Romney, winning New Hampshire is an absolute must if he is to earn the Republican nomination to run for U.S. president in 2012.

 He worked the crowd on Friday at a Union Leader-Salvation Army Santa Fund luncheon.
 Then he told businesspeople at a forum at a Manchester law firm that government under Democratic President Barack Obama has grown too large and is a burden on the weak U.S. economy.